joomlart/documentation/developers/06_themes/02_locations.md

 Foundry stylesheets is built on top of LESS framework with Joomla's template override system in mind.
 When importing external stylesheets using `@import`, the less compiler will look for the stylesheet file based on the following order of asset locations:

-1. site-override / admin-override
+1. user
 2. site / admin
-3. site-base / admin-base
+3. site_base / admin_base
-4. media
+4. component
-5. foundry
+5. global

 Path relativity
 ---------------